History of Massachusetts: Revolutionary Massachusetts: 1760s–1780s

 Massachusetts was a center of the movement for independence from Great Britain, earning it the nickname, the "Cradle of Liberty".
 Colonists here had long had uneasy relations with the British monarchy, including open rebellion under the Dominion of New England in the 1680s.
 The Boston Tea Party is an example of the protest spirit in the early 1770s, while the Boston Massacre escalated the conflict.
 Anti-British activity by men like Sam Adams and John Hancock, followed by reprisals by the British government, were a primary reason for the unity of the Thirteen Colonies and the outbreak of the American Revolution.
 The Battles of Lexington and Concord initiated the American Revolutionary War and were fought in the Massachusetts towns of Lexington and Concord.
 Future President George Washington took over what would become the Continental Army after the battle.
 His first victory was the Siege of Boston in the winter of 1775–76, after which the British were forced to evacuate the city.
 The event is still celebrated in Suffolk County as Evacuation Day.
-In 1777, George Washington and Henry Knox founded the Arsenal at Springfield, which catalyzed many innovations in Massachusetts' Connecticut River Valley.
+In 1777, George Washington and Henry Knox founded the Arsenal at Springfield, which catalyzed many innovations in Massachusetts's Connecticut River Valley.